GrowTopline/todo-interview/README.md

    - What would happen if the job server was down at 8am - would the job eventually be created? (it's ok if the answer is "no", but please explain how you might solve the problem if the answer had to be "yes")
    - What would happen if you had multiple instances of the server - would multiple todos get created? (it's ok if the answer is "yes", but please explain how you might solve the problem if the answer had to be "no")
    - Can you test this job to make sure it works without having to wait for 8am to test it?
-3. Make a job that adds a "Wear Sunscreen" todo every morning at 8am pacific time if the temperature in Atlanta will be above 75 degrees Farenheight during the day.
+3. Make a job that adds a "Wear Sunscreen" todo every morning at 8am pacific time if the temperature in Atlanta will be above 75 degrees fahrenheit any time during the day.
 Use a 3rd party service to find the temperature.
    - What tradeoffs did you consider when picking your service?
    - How did you handle api secrets?
    - How would those secrets work in a production environment?